Expungement Lawyers Middletown, NJ

 Criminal Defense Attorneys Can Help You Seek an Expungement of an Arrest or Conviction in Monmouth County, Middlesex County, or Ocean County, NJ

 A criminal conviction can continue to haunt you long after you have put the event behind you.
 Potential employers, landlords and other parties can learn of your criminal record, preventing you from achieving your desired goals.
 Many people in this situation can obtain expungements that result in the physical destruction of arrest records, mug shots, conviction records and other data that can prove to be embarrassing should the information ever be exposed to public view.

 If you are the subject of a criminal record in Monmouth, Middlesex or Ocean county and want it expunged, contact an expungement attorney at Rudnick, Addonizio, Pappa & Casazza PC.
 With more than 80 years of combined legal experience, our criminal defense lawyers help relieve you of the burden of a criminal record.

-What is a Criminal Record in the Bayshore Area?
+What Is a Criminal Record in New Jersey?

 In New Jersey, the record of an individual’s investigation, arrest, detention, trial and imprisonment may be expunged (erased or sealed) in some circumstances.
 Criminal records are kept on file in courts, prisons and/or law enforcement agencies, and concern investigations, arrests, trials and sentences.
 They include both physical and electronic records: complaints, warrants, arrests, fingerprints, “mug shots,” photographs, index cards, “rap sheets” and judicial docket numbers.

-What If I Was Arrested and Tried, but Not Convicted of a Crime in Middlesex, Monmouth or Ocean County?
+What If I Was Arrested But Not Convicted of a Crime in Edison, New Jersey?